MohammadrezaNarimaniUCDavis/PLS120-Statistics-Lab-Materials/README.md

 ## 🔄 What's Next?

-**Week 5 Preview**: We'll build on this week's probability foundations to explore:
+**Week 6 Preview**: We'll build on this week's estimation foundations to explore:
-- Hypothesis testing and statistical inference
+- Hypothesis testing and p-values
-- Confidence intervals and p-values
+- t-tests for comparing means
-- t-tests and ANOVA for agricultural experiments
+- Type I and Type II errors
-- Statistical decision-making in research
+- Statistical decision-making in agricultural research

 ---